FatimAmiri/main/docs/_sources/workshops/acadia2017/day1/python.rst.txt

 Exercise
 --------

-Compute an approximation of the golden ratio using a reecursive fobonacci function.
+Compute an approximation of the golden ratio using a recursive fibonacci function.

 * :download:`goldenratio.py </../../examples/workshops/acadia2017/python_goldenratio.py>`